-When forming a (LLC), one of the most important steps to establish a clear and effective operating agreement.
+When forming a limited liability company (LLC), one of the most important steps to establish a clear and effective operating agreement.
 An operating agreement is a document that sets out guidelines regarding the way that the business is going to be run.
-While does not require an LLC to have a written operating agreement, failure to have one can result in significant problems, particularly if disputes arise between LLC members.
+While Texas Law does not require an LLC to have a written operating agreement, failure to have one can result in significant problems, particularly if disputes arise between LLC members.
 In many cases, these kinds of disputes can lead to expensive and disruptive litigation that would have been completely avoided had the members consulted with an attorney and formed an operating agreement during the process of forming an LLC.

 Additionally, when there is no operating agreement, there are default laws that govern the way that an LLC operates.
 In many cases, these rules reference the agreement between the members, and if no agreement exists, it creates ambiguity that can often only be resolved through litigation.

 The way that LLC operate is largely left to their members.
 For this reason, an LLC’s operating agreement should be clear, thorough, and comprehensive as to the roles of its various members.
 At a minimum, an LLC’s operating agreement should address the following issues: